cbonnin88/cbonnin88/README.md

 Machine Learning Engineering: Building and deploying machine learning models at scale.

-Artificial Intelligence: Learning how to (ethnically) use and master AI
+Artificial Intelligence: Learning how to (ethnically) use and master AI for HR

 Lakehouse Architecture: Understanding and implementing modern data architectures with technologies like Databricks and Delta Lake.

-Cloud Computing: With Google Cloud Platform and AWS
+Cloud Computing: With Google Cloud Platform

 #### **📫 Let's Connect!**
 I'm always open to connecting with fellow data professionals or exploring potential opportunities.
 Feel free to reach out!